saclark/accessible/README.md

 __Methods__

 You can get and set data by calling methods on your data set that match the name of the keys.
-If you try to get or set a key does not exist, an error will be thrown.
+If you try to get or set a key that does not exist, an error will be thrown.
 ```ruby
 MyConfig.environments.dev.users[1].name # => 'user1'